Pilot's Tip of the Week

 Clearing the runway to avoid whatever was there is a good idea - choosing the appropriate side to keep the conflicting object in sight as necessary.

-Radio calls are the least important item on the go around, not the most important.
+Remember, radio calls are the least important item on the go around, not the most important.
 There is no rush to get the call in.
 Aircraft control is paramount!

 Obviously, every pilot should master the procedures called for in their airplane, but power, pitch and configuration works in all situations."